reasoning-workshop/reasoning-workshop.github.io/_pages/cfp.md

 **Format:** Submitted papers may have at most 9 content pages, excluding references and supplementary material.
 Within those constraints, all page lengths are welcome.
-Previously published papers, including those at NeurIPS 2025, will not be permitted (see "Dual Submission Policy" below).
+Authors are welcome to submit papers that were submitted to NeurIPS 2025, but previously published papers, including those published at NeurIPS 2025, will not be accepted (see "Dual Submission Policy" below).

 **Style files:** Submissions must use the <a href="https://media.neurips.cc/Conferences/NeurIPS2025/Styles.zip">NeurIPS 2025 style files</a>.